neuromorph/better-osd/README.md

 ## What's New (recent first)
+- New clock OSD to show current date/time and option to set OSD font in settings
 - Some refactor, button to reset settings to default, foreground trasparency option integrated in color, shape shift, fix defaults.
 - Select any combinations of OSD components to display.
 New test-OSD for instant feedback when changing settings.
 Refactor to preset OSDs with customization and minimize runtime adaptation.
 - Improved positioning logic to snap fit edges